 Reel the fish up as quickly as possible.
 After unhooking it, hook the release device through soft tissue on the jaw.
 Make sure the hook does not have a barb.
-Release the anti-reverse on the reel so line can spool out freely.
+Release the anti-reverse on the reel so line

 Rockfish are most likely to survive when released quickly at depth of capture (or 100 feet) using the following steps: